floss1138/dbDotCad/README.md

 **Why the odd spellings?**

 Tha authir cannot spell and his werk is full of typos... however there are a couple of intentional variations.
 AutoKAD is produced by AUTODESC - if spelt correctly these are trademarks of a well known (and fantastic) product from a well known company.
 The alternative spellings avoid copyright issues and may prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial. dbDotCad is not about CAD, its about databases, programming and interfacing to MongoDB with CAD as the data source.
 There are lots of good tutorials for AutoKAD.
-This not one of them.
+This is not one of them.

 ### THE CONCEPT OF CONNECTIVITY